vidhyasavaliya/Patient-Record-Management-System/README.md

 # 🏥 Patient Record Management System (SQL-Based)

 A simple and efficient Patient Record Management System designed to store, retrieve, and manage patient data using an SQL database.
-This project is ideal for learning **SQL queries, database normalization, and CRUD operations**.
+This project is ideal for learning **SQL queries, database normalization
 ---

 ## 📌 Features